-The good news is a family vacation can be a great time to make memories with your ‘tween, whose busy school and extracurricular life many not afford much time for you to just "hang out” together much when you're at home.
+The good news is a family vacation can be a great time to make memories with your ‘tween, whose busy school and extracurricular life may not afford much time for you to “hang out” together when at home.
 Here are a few tips for making the most of your next family trip with your middle school-aged child:

 Reserve roomy accommodations.
-“It may be tempting to book a standard hotel room to save money, but it is much more comfortable for the whole family if you rent a suite in a hotel, or stay at a resort with one- or two-bedroom units,” says Debbie Ferm, a Minnesota mom of three children, ages 14, 13 and 11, and owner of Travel Dither.
-"Everyone rests better, and you don’t have to watch iCarly 15 times in a row.”
+“It may be tempting to book a standard hotel room to save money, but it is much more comfortable for the whole family if you rent a suite in a hotel, or stay at a resort with one- or two-bedroom units,” says Debbie Ferm, a Minnesota mom of three.
+“Everyone rests better, and you don’t have to watch iCarly 15 times in a row.”

 Stay at an all-inclusive resort.
 Like a cruise, the entertainment at a Mexican or Caribbean all-inclusive resort is onsite.
 With events like poolside bingo, dart tournaments and beach volleyball, the resort’s activity staff can keep your ‘tweens entertained nearly from morning ’til night.
 While your child may say he’s “too old” for the kids’ club (even if they allow children up to age 12) and the “teen disco” may be limited to ages 13 and up, it’s likely there’s a game room or other spot at the resort where 10- to 12-year-olds congregate.